 The Lockhart Review (2005)

-The reviews of the Prohibition of Human Cloning Act 2002 and the Research Involving Human Embryos Act 2002 in 2005 were a statutory requirement of the Acts.
+In 2005 the Legislative Review Committee, reviewed the Prohibition of Human Cloning Act 2002 and the Research Involving Human Embryos Act 2002.
+The review was a statutory requirement of the Acts.

-The Legislation Review Committee website is maintained as an historical record of the main documentation for the independent reviews and can be accessed via the National Library of Australia.
+The Legislation Review Committee website is maintained as a historical record of the main documentation for the independent reviews and can be accessed via the National Library of Australia.

-Following passage of the Amendment Act, and consideration of related recommendations arising out of the Lockhart Review, NHMRC made changes to the following guidelines and related administrative processes:
+Following the Amendment Act 2006, and consideration of related recommendations from the Lockhart Review, NHMRC made changes to the following guidelines and related administrative processes:

 - The Objective criteria on embryos that are unsuitable for implantation (the Objective Criteria) and accompanying contextual information were issued as guidelines by the CEO of NHMRC on 6 December 2007